CALL FOR PAPERS

-Jewish Educational Leadership invites articles for the Spring 2017 issue focusing on
+Jewish Educational Leadership invites proposals for its upcoming issue focusing on

 Jewish day schools serve as an important nexus of the Jewish community where people of many types interface on a daily basis.
 The differences include learning abilities and styles, race and ethnicity, religious and political ideologies, gender and sexual identity, physiological and emotional challenges, socio-economic levels, family structure, and more.
 The presence of such a broad range is challenging, not only at the school-wide level but at the classroom level as well.

 Particularly, we are interested in hearing the following from teachers: